guryanovev/CrystalQuartz/readme.md

 See [custom styles example](https://github.com/guryanovev/CrystalQuartz/tree/master/examples/CustomStyling) for details.

+#Building from source#

+Please use `Build.bat` script to build the project locally. **Rebuilding directly from Visual Studio would not work correctly** because some client-side assets should be regenerated. `Build.bat` is a bootstrapper for [Rosalia build tool](https://github.com/rosaliafx/Rosalia).
+Prerquirements:

+* Typescript should be installed on your machine and `tsc` command should be globally available

+Once the build completes successfully, you can Run the VS project as usually.

 #Collaboration#

 Please use [gitter](https://gitter.im/guryanovev/CrystalQuartz?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) to ask questions.
 Fill free to report issues and open pull requests.